telerik/xamarin-forms-docs/controls/dataform/dataform-editors.md

 ![DataForm Editors](images/dataform_editors_1.png)

+## Events

+RadDataForm provides the following event related to editors' values:

+* **EditorValueChanged**: Occurs when a value of a DataForm editor is updated.
+The **EditorValueChanged** event handler receives two parameters:
+	* The sender argument which is of type object, but can be cast to the **RadDataForm** type.
+	* An **EditorValueChangedEventArgs** object which has a reference to the PropertyName (of the DataForm Source property that has been edited) as well as the new value.

 ## Custom Editors

 If any of the described above editors provided in RadDataForm for Xamarin is not suitable to achieve a certain requirement, a custom native editor could be created for each platform.